 It’s tempting for a child to cram their head into the opening between the spindles.

 You can prevent this without making your home look tacky.
 Cardinal Gates offers shatterproof crystal clear plastic in a variety of sizes.

 It comes with all the hardware you need to mount it discreetly.

-Toddleroo by North States, Wide Easy Swing & Lock Baby Gate
+3. Toddleroo by the North States, Wide Easy Swing & Lock Baby Gate